stencilproject/Stencil/docs/builtins.rst

     one or (two and three)

-You can use brackets to change operators precedence.
+You can use parentheses to change operator precedence.
 For example:

 .. code-block:: html+django